Flow IV: Counterfactual Inference In Nonseparable Outcome Models Using Instrumental Variables: Introduction

-In practice, the outcome function may not be separable.
-For instance, the effect of aging on the cholesterol-level may depend on how much someone exercises.
-In this paper, we remove the additive noise assumption and show that counterfactual inference is still possible under alternative structural assumptions.
-Specifically, we prove that if (i) a valid instrument is available, (ii) the latent noise terms are jointly Gaussian, and (iii) the treatment and outcome are strictly monotonic (bijective) functions of their respective noises, then the structural function from treatment to outcome is identifiable.
-This allows counterfactual reasoning even in nonseparable models.
-This reasoning in turn will provide with any causal learner to produce consistent counterfactual estimates for any causal system semi-parametricaly.

-We propose \textit{Flow IV}, a method that uses normalizing flows to approximate the structural functions by maximizing the likelihood of the observed data under our assumptions.
-Our approach offers a flexible way to model complex outcome functions beyond standard additive noise models.
+While average treatment effects are informative, many applications require more granular conclusions.
+Counterfactual inference goes beyond average or even conditional average causal effects and targets individual-level outcomes by reasoning about latent characteristics.
+For example, knowing the cholesterol level and amount of exercise, one may ask what an individual’s cholesterol level would have been had they exercised a different amount.
+Counterfactual reasoning allows personalized decision-making in domains such as medicine, education, and policy \citep{Kino2021}.
+A formal definition of counterfactual inference is given in Section~\ref{sec:problem-setup}.

+When hidden confounders are present, \acp{IV} provide a principled approach to causal identification.
+An instrument $\Z$ affects the outcome only through its influence on the treatment.
+While classical \ac{IV} methods address linear settings \citep{Wald1940, Angrist1996}, more recent work extends \ac{IV} approaches to non-linear settings \citep{Chesher2003, Imbens2009, Guo2016, Puli2020}.
+However, existing \ac{IV}-based approaches to counterfactual inference typically assume separable outcome functions and one-dimensional outcomes \citep{Hartford2017, Singh2019}.

+In practice, outcome functions are often nonseparable.
+For instance, the effect of age on cholesterol may differ depending on the level of exercise.
+In this work, we introduce a new identifiability result for counterfactuals under the assumptions that (i) a strong instrument is available and (ii) the outcome function follows a known triangular structure and is strictly monotonic in $\Ynoise$.
+Building on this result, we propose \textit{Flow IV}, a method based on normalizing flows or flow matching that flexibly models complex, high-dimensional outcome functions beyond additive noise assumptions.

 The remainder of the paper is organized as follows.
-In Section \ref{sec:related-work}, we review related work and contrast the assumptions required by existing methods.
-Section \ref{sec:problem-setup} formalizes our problem setup and IV assumptions.
-In Section \ref{sec:approach}, we present our identifiability result and describe the Flow IV method.
-Simulation and real-world application results are shown in Section \ref{sec:experiments}.
-This application focuses on dispersement of local aid and infrastructural projects in Africa \cite{Dreher2021}, an area that attracts considerable attention in global development \cite{jerzak2023integrating,daoudImpactAusterityChildren2024,daoudStatisticalModelingThree2023}.
-We close with a discussion and future directions in Section \ref{sec:discussion}.
+Section~\ref{sec:background} introduces the problem setup, \ac{IV} assumptions, and related work.
+Section~\ref{sec:identifiability} presents our identifiability result, and Section~\ref{sec:method} describes the proposed Flow IV method.
+Experimental results, including a real-world application to aid allocation in Africa \citep{Dreher2021}, are presented in Section~\ref{sec:experiments}.
+Section~\ref{sec:discussion} concludes with a discussion and future directions.